Winter is here. Well, almost.

 Gendry is back – but as part of the Brotherhood without Banners?

-Last time we saw Joe Dempsie’s character, Gendry, he was rowing a boat from Dragonstone to the mainland.
-That was way back in season 3, but in season 7 it looks like he can finally stop rowing: he’s been spotted multiple times near sets in Northern Ireland, Spain and most recently (January 11), Iceland.
+In season 3, Joe Dempsie’s character, Gendry, was rowing a boat from Dragonstone to the mainland.
+He’s been seen on season 7 sets in Northern Ireland, Spain and Iceland.

 Daenerys and Jon Snow meet for the first time